-Regular back-ups of all relevant electronic data should be done.
-Integrity and accuracy of backup data and the ability to restore the data should be checked during validation and monitored periodically.
-Last sentence is a quote from "Eudralex Vol 4, Annex 11: Computerized Systems" 6.16 Handling of electronic data should follow the applicable regulations such as Eudralex Vol 4, Annex 11: Computerized Systems for EU and draft FDA guideline on electronic data chapter 9.
-6.17

-The level of detail in the specification should be based on the criticality of the material in the process.
+accuracy of backup data and th validation and monitored perio nt electronic data should be done.
+Integrity and e ability to restore the data should be checked dur dically.
+Eudralex Vol 4, Annex 11: Computerized Syst 6.16 Handling of electronic data s Eudralex Vol 4, Annex 11: C and draft FDA guideline on ele 1 V 5.17 etail in the specification should be based on the f the material in the process.
 Item Type of Specification API Starting Materials, Specifications mandatory.
 More details are needed compared to RM (i.e. impurities control).
 Pharmacopoeia grade materials are usually not needed unless necessary to control the quality of the final API Raw materials (RM) Specification is mandatory.
 Pharmacopoeia grade materials are not needed unless necessary to control the quality of the final API Intermediates Specifications required for isolated intermediates APIs If described in a Pharmacopoeia these specifications are mandatory.
 For non-compendial APIs refer to ICH Q6a.
 Additional internal specifications optional if stipulated by customers.
 Labelling Approved label specification template containing all relevant label information (product, company, pharmacopoeia reference, etc.) Packing material Specifications for primary and secondary packaging materials mandatory.
 Process aids including utilities (product contact materials) If such materials are critical, the use of internal or public specifications (e.g. technical standards like PhEur, USP, ISO, EN etc.) is mandatory Specifications for product contact materials like filter cartridge are mandatory IPC , Acceptance criteria need to be established for every IPC test.